jryanm/hello-world/README.md

 This program will print "Hello World!" when run.

 The real purpose of this is to learn how to use Github, which is how you're probably reading this now.

+EDIT: Editing the README again now because I didn't get that far when I was reading it the first time.